kuonanhong/pmat_toolkit/README.md

 # PMAT-PDK
 Photonics tool kit written in Python and used to standardize photonic components, route (and autoroute!) waveguides, all for generation of lithography masks.
 Library was built ontop of gdsCAD for Python.
 Written by Derek Kita at MIT for use in the photonic materials research group (PMAT).

+Disclaimer:  this is not a Process Development Kit designed for use with any commercial foundry or fabrication service.
+Rather, it is a set of relatively simple python tools aimed at helping individuals who perform their own microfabrication.
+The tool-kit helps you generate lithography masks and standardize optical components, so that you can build your own mini Process Development Kit for whatever custom fabrication process you are working on.

 First install, then check out the tutorial at: https://github.com/DerekK88/pmat_pdk/wiki/PMAT-PDK-Homepage

 Derek Kita, 2016